OSS 117 Takes a Vacation: Plot

-OSS 117 goes on holiday to Brazil, but is called into action when he finds himself being stalked by a double.
+OSS 117 goes on vacation to Brazil, but is called into action when he finds himself being stalked by a double.

 Production

 The film was the result of an agreement between Pierre Kalfon and Walter Hugo Khouri.
 Kalfon directed and Khouri produced the OSS 117 film whilst Khouri directed and Kalfron produced Khouri's The Palace of Angels that also featured Luc Merenda, Norma Bengell and Geneviève Grad.

 Male model Luc Merenda made his debut in the film, at which time he was originally signed for five films, but he never returned to the role.